Local estimators and Bayesian inverse problems with non-unique solutions: Introduction

 \section{Introduction}

 The Bayesian approach is an effective technique for inverse problems \cite{Fitzpatrick1991IP, KaipioSomerdalo2005, Stuart2010AN}.
 The problem is written in the form of statistical inferences.
 Variables are viewed as being random and the known information can be coded in the priors.
-Using the Bayes' formula, an inverse problem becomes the exploration of the posterior probability distribution of the unknowns.
+Using the Bayes' formula, one explores the posterior probability distribution of the unknowns.
 This makes the Bayesian approach attractive for inverse problems with non-unique solutions, which often happens for partial data.

-In practice, other than showing the posterior probability density, people usually provide some estimates of the unknowns, e.g., maximum a posteriori (MAP) and conditional mean (CM), as the solutions for Bayesian inverse problems.
-However, such estimator might not carry sufficient information of the unknowns for complicate probability density, which motivates us to introduce new estimators.
+In practice, other than the posterior probability density, it is natural to provide some estimates of the unknowns, e.g., maximum a posteriori (MAP) and conditional mean (CM), as the solutions for Bayesian inverse problems.
+However, such estimators might not carry sufficient information of the unknowns for complicate probability density, which motivates us to introduce new estimators.
 Having the inverse problems with non-unique solutions in mind, we introduce two new estimators, the local maximum a posterior (LMAP) and local conditional mean (LCM).
 They provide useful information for some probability densities and can be used to characterize the solutions of Bayesian inverse problems with non-uniqueness.

+It is relatively easy to compute the LMAPs for a given posterior density.
+Using the LMAPs, we propose an algorithm to compute LCMs based on the $k$-medoids or $k$-means for clustering problems.
+It works well for simple densities.
+Characterization of more complicate densities is challenging and needs further investigations.

 To illustrate the applications of the LMAP and LCM, we consider three inverse problems: an inverse spectral problem, an inverse source problem, and an inverse medium problem.
-All the problems have non-unique solutions.
-Using a standard Bayesian inversion with the MCMC, we compute the posterior probability distributions of the unknowns, which show clearly the existence of multiple solutions to the inverse problem.
+All the problems have non-unique solutions given certain measurement data.
+Using the Bayesian inversion with the MCMC, we compute the posterior probability distributions of the unknowns, which show clearly the existence of multiple solutions to the inverse problem.
 We employ the LMAP and LCM to characterize the solutions (posterior probability densities) of these problems.